-If you have Amazon Music Unlimited and Prime Music, all you have to do is ask Alexa to enable Song ID.
-Alexa will then confirm, and from that moment forward, it will announce the names of songs it's about to play.
+If you have Amazon Music Unlimited and Prime Music, all you have to do is ask Alexa to turn on Song ID.
+Alexa will then confirm, and from that moment forward, it will announce the names of songs and their artists it's about to play.

 If you'd like to turn off the feature at any time, just say, "Alexa, Turn off Song ID," and you can listen uninterrupted.

 Currently, we've only tried it on Amazon's own Echo devices.